Duration: 9 hours

 The highest village in Ireland, 238m above sea level, is surrounded by the most spectacular scenery in the country.
-A lively place on a summer evening, it has a caravan park, restaurants and pubs.
 On Sundays at 15.00, the Country Market is the place to find all kinds of handicrafts and home baking.
 The nearby Vartry Reservoir, a shimmering expanse of lakes mirrors the surrounding hills.
 A quiet place for fishing or just lazing on a summer day.
 Fishing permits available at the Waterworks Office.

 13:30-14:15 PowerScourt Waterfall

 Powerscourt Waterfall is 6km from PowerScourt Estate and is claimed to be Ireland’s highest at 121m (398ft.).
 There is a debate over whether which one is the highest in the country – Powerscourt or Devil’s Chimney.
 It is set in one of Ireland’s most beautiful parklands at the foothills of the Wicklow Mountains.